ppy/osu-wiki/wiki/Skin/en.md

 Side Note: Most osu! standard players these days use custom skins, and a healthy amount of them provide the skins they use with a Twitch chat command, or a Youtube video's description.
 So if there's a popular osu! player whose skin you like, chances are, they have linked/shared their skins with above-mentioned methods (unless their skin was a work-in-progress or wanted to be made private).

 * See also: [Skinning](/wiki/Skinning)
-* For the dedicated sub-forum for skins, see [Skinning](https://osu.ppy.sh/community/forums/15)
+* For the dedicated sub-forum for skins, see [Skinning - osu!
+Community](https://osu.ppy.sh/community/forums/15)